Cluxive

 • provide, host, configure, secure, and maintain the Cluxive service;

-• authenticate users and manage accounts, memberships, sessions, and legal acceptance records;
+• authenticate users and manage accounts, memberships, sessions, preferences, and legal acceptance records;

 • scan and summarize public website information during onboarding, create knowledge drafts, and help customers configure a live assistant;